AnyChart/docs.anychart.com/Gantt_Chart_NEW/Elements/Individual_Elements.md

 ## Project Chart

-To adjust individual elements of a **Project chart**, use the following data fields:
+To adjust individual elements of a Project chart, use the following data fields:

 * `"actual"` to configure all [task types](Project_Chart#tasks_\(actual\))
 * `"baseline"` to configure [baselines](Project_Chart#baselines_\(planned\))